Articles

 • What the general listening trends of the show look like

-Ultimately, podcast streaming benefits all parties engaging with podcasts, including listeners, creators, and advertisers.
-Listeners don't use up valuable storage.
+Ultimately, podcast streaming benefits everyone engaging with podcasts: listeners, creators, and advertisers.
+Listeners don't lose valuable storage space.
 Creators get stronger audience analytics.
 And podcast advertisers get a clearer picture of how their campaigns are performing—and who they're actually reaching.

 How Spotify approaches streaming metrics

 Streams are the main metric we think about at Spotify.
-Although listeners are still able to download individual episodes (or entire shows) if they want to, we're a streaming service at heart.
-This means advertisers can gather accurate insights into how many people are listening to various podcasts, along with the demographics of those users.
+Although users are still able to download individual episodes (or entire shows) if they want to, we're a streaming service at heart.
+This means advertisers can gather accurate insights into how many people are engaging with various podcasts, along with their demographics.
 With Spotify's SAI, podcast advertisers can use this information to decide where their ads are the best fit.

-This is especially true given Spotify's Audience Network.
-When advertisers access Spotify Audience Network through Ad Studio, our self-serve ads manager, they can choose to target SAI ads to specific audience segments spanning multiple shows.
+This is especially true given the Spotify Audience Network, which is available to advertisers running direct campaigns with us.
+When advertisers access the Spotify Audience Network, they can choose to target SAI ads to specific audience segments spanning multiple shows.
 For instance, instead of buying ads on one specific podcast, a brand can use the Spotify Audience Network to reach "women ages 18-34"—and run their ads across many different podcasts that reach that audience segment.

 Because brands are able to see who is really listening to podcasts—and how often—they have better insight into targeting, audience habits, and how to scale their campaigns.
 Being able to select placements based on impressions, reach, and frequency creates a completely different advertising experience than baked-in ads that appear in podcast downloads.

-Learn more about how you can start creating and promoting podcast ads with Spotify's SAI.
+Learn more about how you can start creating and promoting podcast ads with Spotify's SAI and Ads Manager.

 Looking for something a little more custom?
 Let's talk.